Non-Asymptotic Analysis of Efficiency in Conformalized Regression: Related Works

 \section{Related Works}

 \paragraph{Quantile regression.} Quantile regression has attracted significant attention since the seminal work of \citet{koenker1978regression} due to its robustness to outliers and ability to capture distributional heterogeneity.
 Early works derived the $\sqrt{n}$-consistency and asymptotic normality of quantile regressors in the linear model \citep{bassett1978asymptotic,bassett1982empirical,portnoy1989adaptive,pollard1991asymptotics}.
 Other works established statistical properties under fixed designs, where covariates are treated as deterministic~\citep{he1996general,koenker2005quantile}.
 More recent works have shifted toward non-asymptotic analysis with convergence rate $\mathcal{O}(1/\sqrt{n})$ under random designs, where covariates are random and prediction performance on unseen data is emphasized~\citep{steinwart2011estimating,catoni2012challenging,hsu2014random,loh2015regularized,pan2021multiplier,he2023smoothed,liu2023distribution, sasai2025outlier}.
-Median regression is a special case of quantile regression, has also been extensively studied~\citep{chen2008analysis}.
-These methods form the basis for conformalized median regression and conformalized quantile regression~\citep{romano2019conformalized}.
+Median regression is a special case of quantile regression, has also been extensively studied~\citep{chen2008analysis}. {\citet{shen2025online} analyze online quantile regression with linear models trained via SGD, under regularity conditions closely related to ours, including a local lower bound on the conditional density.} These methods form the basis for conformalized median regression and conformalized quantile regression~\citep{romano2019conformalized}.